 If you've ever asked a question concerning digital photography and wished you had a helpful resource to provide you with clear, reliable answers, then look no further.

-With nearly four (more about this book
+With nearly four decades (more about this book

 Written by Alan Hess, published by Wiley Dec 2011